New jobs are constantly being created!

 Be found instead of self search

-Standardized job titles as well as finely defined search functions rejects them however lack of practicability - the effort would be too great.
-Hofert's approach, on the other hand, is not to look for yourself, job search engines can not offer what you're looking for.
-But make sure that you find yourself.
+Back to Ms. Hofert's quote: she rejects standardized job titles as well as more finely defined search functions due to the lack of practicality - the effort would be too great.
+Hofert's approach, on the other hand: do not search at all, job search engines cannot offer what you are looking for.
+But make sure that you are found yourself.